-14. NON COMPLIANCE
+13. NON COMPLIANCE

-- 14.1 In the event the Business Opportunities Committee determines that the objectives of this Schedule have not been achieved or there is a disagreement pertaining to the allocation, awarding or enforcement of the contracts, the Business Opportunities Committee may determine any consequences.
-If the Business Opportunities Committee fails to reach agreement, the matter shall be referred to and considered at the next meeting of the Implementation Committee. - 14.2 Failure by the Implementation Committee to arrive at a decision shall be considered a disagreement to be referred to the Parties' presidents in accordance with section 7.4.2 of the Agreement.
+- 13.1 In the event the Business Opportunities Committee determines that the objectives of this Schedule have not been achieved or there is a disagreement pertaining to the allocation, awarding or enforcement of the contracts, or the entering into by AEM of a Contract without competitive tender, the Business Opportunities Committee may determine any consequences.
+If the Business Opportunities Committee fails to reach agreement, the matter shall be referred to and considered at the next meeting of the Implementation Committee. - 13.2 Failure by the Implementation Committee to arrive at a decision shall be considered a disagreement to be referred to the Parties' presidents in accordance with section 9.4.2 of the Agreement.
 For the purposes of the Dispute Resolution process set out in Schedule H (Arbitration), the Parties agree that if the arbitrator or arbitration panel determines that AEM has failed to use its Best Efforts to implement the provisions of this Schedule, the arbitrator or arbitration panel may order AEM to implement remedial measures, which may require AEM to: - (a) implement specific steps to implement this Schedule in the future; and - (b) provide reasonable financial compensation to KIA.

-15. BUSINESS OPPORTUNITIES COMMITTEE
+14. BUSINESS OPPORTUNITIES COMMITTEE

 The Parties shall create, within thirty (30) days of the execution of the Agreement, a committee for business opportunity matters (the "Business Opportunities Committee").
-The charter of the Business Opportunities Committee is attached as Appendix 15.
+The charter of the Business Opportunities Committee is attached as Appendix 14.
 AEM and KIA agree to provide all information requested by the Business Opportunities Committee to allow it to fulfill its role and responsibilities in order to implement this Schedule.

-APPENDIX 6.9.1 APPLICATION OF PREFERENCE POINTS
+APPENDIX 6.8.1 APPLICATION OF PREFERENCE POINTS